noyoshi/dotfiles/README.md

 - I had to use iTerm to remap some keybindings in vim to toggle between open tabs - look at the bottom of `.vimrc` for more information.

+## Vim
+- I am not tracking my `bundle/` folder, as that contains all the modules except Vundle that are downloaded using Vundle.
+You might need to manually create a `.vim/bundle` folder before downloading stuff with Vundle.

 ## Fonts
 - I have taken to using `Fira Code` as my default font for OSX.
 In iTerm with ligatures enabled, it renders `->` as a connected arrow and `!=` as `=/=`